Top 11 Communication Skills and How You Can Improve Them

 Last but not least, always be courteous in your communication.

-Courtesy simply means that you treat the other person with respect.
+Courtesy simply means that you treat people respectfully.
 Even in challenging situations, being courteous in your communication goes a long way.

 When you show courtesy and treat everyone with respect, you will: